This post may contain affiliate links.

-We can’t think of a better side dish for summer grill outs and bbqs than this Cauliflower Potato Salad.
-To create the perfect summer side dish, we combine tender chunks of cauliflower and creamy bites of potato then douse it in a delicious Caesar dressing.
-It’s lighter than most potato salads, but not so much so that it isn’t craveable and satisfying.
+I can’t think of a better side dish for summer grill-outs and BBQs than this Cauliflower Potato Salad.
+To create the perfect summer side dish, I combine tender chunks of cauliflower and creamy bites of potato then douse it in a delicious Caesar dressing.
+It’s lighter than most potato salads, but still has that savory, craveable quality to it.
+This is a always a hit!

-By swapping half of the potatoes for tender bites of cauliflower you create a more nuanced and textured version of a traditional potato salad.
-What’s so great about this recipe is that all you have to do is add cauliflower florets to the potatoes during the last few minutes of cooking.
-That short stint in hot water softens them just enough.
+All you have to do is add cauliflower florets to the potatoes during the last few minutes of cooking and that short stint in hot water softens them just enough.

-Plus, we use a Caesar Dressing for this instead of a mayo-mustard situation which makes it that much more interesting.
+Plus, I use a Caesar Dressing for this instead of a mayo-mustard situation which makes it that much more interesting.

-I prefer baby gold potatoes for potato salad because they’re creamier, cook faster, and have a lovely thin skin.
+- Potatoes: I prefer baby gold potatoes for Caesar potato salad because they’re creamier, cook faster, and have a thin skin.
 Cook them whole then drain and let cool before tearing them into chunks.
 I like to tear them instead of slice or dice because the craggy edges do a good job of holding onto the dressing.

-We recommend keeping the florets fairly large for this cauliflower salad.
+- Cauliflower: I recommend keeping the florets fairly large for this potato cauliflower salad.
 Aim for florets that are about 1-inch in size.
 A good rule of thumb is to break the florets off the head of cauliflower and use the tip of a knife to separate any overly large florets in half.

-For this cauliflower potato salad, we prefer to use our semi-homemade Caesar Dressing.
+- Caesar Dressing: use a semi-homemade Caesar Dressing made with mayo.
 It’s super easy to make and always packs a flavor punch.
-If you’re looking for a shortcut, use a high-quality Caesar dressing, such as Briannas.
+If you’re looking for a shortcut, use a high-quality prepared Caesar dressing, such as Briannas.

-- It’s important to know the difference between a saute pan and a skillet.
-A saute pan has a wide, flat bottom with vertical 90º sides.
+- Know the difference between a sauté pan and a skillet.
+A sauté pan has a wide, flat bottom with vertical 90º sides.
 Skillets, on the other hand, slides that flare up and outward at an angle.

 - If you opt to use store-bought dressing instead of making our semi-homemade recipe, be sure to seek out a high-quality dressing that’s fairly thick and creamy.
 We like Brianna’s, but there are a lot of great options on the market.